mayafshah/FHE-project-2025/README.md

 Each test runs a homomorphic dot product operation between a client-sent encrypted vector and a fixed server-side plaintext vector.
 Results are logged to `timing_data.csv` and visualized using `plot_timings.py`.
+The server never sees the plaintext input vector, and the client never sees the server secret vector.

 ## Noise Growth Experiment